-In The Gentlemen, Guy Ritchie delivers an entertaining, complex, clever crime drama in which pleasure is derived from watching the madness unfold.
+In The Gentlemen, Guy Ritchie delivers an entertaining, complex, clever crime drama in which pleasure comes from watching the madness unfold.

 Guy Ritchie’s Gentlemen embody an interesting contradiction: though their business is certainly not of the most gentleman-like kind, there is a certain class about them, that can be perceived in everything they do, from the way they dress to how they handle their affairs.
 And the main player, Mickey (McConaughey), is the most gentleman-like of them all: the American, Oxford-educated marijuana magnate is a rich, middle-aged man who has grown tired of the drug dealing business.
 The drug dealer is ready to retire, and wishes to sell the holdings of his empire – an empire that consists of illegal underground farms that have all the looks and the efficiency of harmless modern factories.
 Of course, more than one player is interested in buying the billionaire’s business, and that is the premise for a series of unexpected developments that will have you laughing for the entire duration of the movie.